 While many studies have focused on how improved access to reliable electricity impacts people’s livelihoods, few have looked at how it can increase resilience and help populations cope with large health and economic shocks such as COVID-19.

 Reliable power is critical for ensuring both the provision of and access to essential health systems.
-It can improve the quality of the health services provided, and citizens’ perception of the quality – encouraging more people to use the services.
+It can improve the quality of the health services provided, and citizens’ perception of the quality of those services, encouraging more people to use them.
 As such, health systems become more resilient.

-The COVID-19 health crisis is likely the beginning of another more pervasive economic crisis.
-The United Nations estimates that at least 49 million people will be pushed into extreme poverty, undoing much of the progress that has been made over the past decades.
+The COVID-19 health crisis is likely to have started another more pervasive economic crisis.
+The United Nations estimated that at least 49 million people would be pushed into extreme poverty, undoing much of the progress that has been made over the past decades.

 Research overview and objectives

 This project assessed whether having access to a functioning power supply improves economic and health resilience in the face of a pandemic.
 The primary research question was:

 - What are the impacts of the COVID-19 crisis and response measures on residents, clinics, and schools, and do experiences vary across communities that have access to electricity and communities that do not?